top of page

 The following listing provides a personal reference document of all the species I've seen and have managed to photograph but, whereas the thumbnail images for most of the species in other orders link to a dedicated 'species account', there are simply too many individual Diptera species, so the arrangement here is different.
 Clicking any of the thumbnail images below will take you to a common 'family account' page, which includes a bit of basic information together with photos of each species.
 The details generally relate to the family as a whole but, for some species, there are extra notes with features to assist identification.

-LOWER BRACHCERA
+LOWER BRACHYCERA

 An unranked division of 11 families that are currently separated into five superfamilies and four infraorders, which together form what is almost certainly the most well-covered group of families.
 With the exception of the Syrphidae (Hoverfly) species that are equally well documented, all of my 'family accounts' in the other divisions quote 'general characters' as supportive information is sparse.
 That's certainly not the case with these families as they are all extensively covered within the excellent, and highly recommended, illustrated identification guide entitled 'British Soldierflies and their Allies' by Alan Stubbs and Martin Drake.
 The group is unusual in that all of the species have a recognised common name.
-Although I have a long way to go with DIPTERA species in general, I have photographed at least one species in each of the 6 major families of this division.
+Although I have a long way to go with DIPTERA species in general, I have photographed at least a couple of species in each of the 6 major families of this division.
 The remaining 5 families are all very small with only two or three members so may not feature even in the future.

 Lower Brachycera